wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 1. Among icons, I like the Icon collection "Material Icons" (from Google) because of their white on black.

-   PROTIP: It's best to use black background to avoid annoying glare and reflections on your glasses.
+   PROTIP: It's best to use a black background to avoid annoying glare and reflections on your glasses.

 1. If you're a Figma user, install their icon library.